schooltool-project/schooltool-book/source/translations.rst

 Translations submitted to Launchpad will be included in subsequent updates of SchoolTool.

-If you would like to install a translation that has been entered into Launchpad but not yet included in a SchoolTool release:
+To install a translation that has been entered into Launchpad but not yet included in a SchoolTool release, follow the steps below.

+For languages other than Russian, the "ru" below should be replaced with the relevant prefix.

  * Go to the relevant translation download page, for example, the Russian translation at https://translations.launchpad.net/schooltool/flourish/+pots/schooltool/ru/+export